javascript-tutorial/en.javascript.info/1-js/02-first-steps/06-type-conversions/article.md

 - `undefined` is `NaN` as a number, not `0`.
 - `"0"` and space-only strings like `"   "` are true as a boolean.

-Objects are not covered here, we'll return to them later in the chapter <info:object-toprimitive> that is devoted exclusively to objects, after we learn more basic things about JavaScript.
+Objects aren't covered here.
+We'll return to them later in the chapter <info:object-toprimitive> that is devoted exclusively to objects after we learn more basic things about JavaScript.